RobiNN1/phpCacheAdmin/README.md

 ## Requirements

 - PHP >= 8.2 (Use [v1 branch](https://github.com/RobiNN1/phpCacheAdmin/tree/v1.x) if you need support for >=7.4)
-- Redis server >= 3.0.0
+- Redis server >= 4.0
-- Memcached server >= 1.4.31 (ideally >= 1.5.19 to see more data).
-If you do not see the keys, you need to enable `lru_crawler`.
+- Memcached server >= 1.4.31.
 SASL is not supported because there is no way to get the keys.

 > It is not necessary to have all dashboards enabled.